 Under the Partnership's third amended and restated credit agreement dated July 30, 2015, in order to repurchase Common Units we must maintain Availability (as defined in the amended and restated credit agreement) of \$45 million, 15.0% of the facility size of \$300 million (assuming the non-seasonal aggregate commitment is in effect) on a historical pro forma and forward-looking basis, and a fixed charge coverage ratio of not less than 1.15 measured as of the date of repurchase.
-The Partnership was in compliance with this covenant for all unit repurchases made during the nine months ended June 30, 2016.
+The Partnership was in compliance with this covenant as of June 30, 2017.